Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Parent lens.
 The listed shareholder owns the loss-making whole and half of the profitable parts.
 Parent equity is ~€14m; the parent's 2025 result was −€2.77m; minorities have first claim on the cash generation of the Italian engines, as the 2025 distribution pattern demonstrated.
 On parent economics, the same market price discounts a much less generous business — and the twelve-month refinancing wall is borne entirely by that shareholder.

-What closes the gap between the lenses, in order of importance: a clean refinancing of the €27.7m short-term tranche; a Q2/H1 print showing the 6–7% margin holding without valuation effects and with backlog replenishment; clarity on the €40m reconciliation; a Sirigenera/Ostellato disposal at or near carrying value, which would simultaneously validate the 2025 revaluation and bring cash in; and any structural simplification of the minority positions.
+What closes the gap between the lenses, in order of importance: a clean refinancing of the €27.7m short-term tranche; a Q2/H1 print showing the 6–7% margin holding without valuation effects and with backlog replenishment; clarity on the €40m reconciliation; and a Sirigenera/Ostellato disposal at or near carrying value that simultaneously validates the 2025 revaluation, brings cash in, and resolves the minority structure.
 Each is observable within twelve months.
-That is why we frame this note around questions rather than a rating: the value of this equity will be decided by five verifiable events, not by a spreadsheet's terminal assumption.
+That is why we frame this note around questions, not a rating: the value of this equity will be decided by four verifiable events, not by a spreadsheet's terminal assumption.

 Risks to both views

-To the constructive reading: the refinancing prices punitively or requires equity at these levels against 50% authorised capital; H1's seasonal loss meets a stretched working-capital position; the backlog gap reflects cancellations; the defence pilot lapses after twelve months; Sirigenera sells below carrying value, converting the 2025 paper profit into a realised disappointment; liquidity in the shares (four-figure daily volumes) turns any holder's exit into the price.
+Downside.
+The refinancing prices punitively or requires equity at this valuation against 50% authorised capital; H1's seasonal loss meets a stretched working-capital position; the backlog gap reflects cancellations; the defence pilot lapses after twelve months; Sirigenera sells below carrying value, converting the 2025 paper profit into a realised disappointment; liquidity in the shares (four-figure daily volumes) means any holder's exit moves the price.

 Sources and method